What we know about NI's coronavirus death toll

 Gender of deaths registered where Covid-19 is recorded on death certificate

-People aged over 75 accounted for almost 80% of all Covid-19 related deaths in Northern Ireland.
+People aged over 75 accounted for 80% of all Covid-19 related deaths in Northern Ireland.

 Coronavirus in Northern Ireland